 Interviewee: [00:10:06] So, it's a bit in between because, I mean, I don't really..
 The data that I collect are only those for the fine-tuning but I mean in a way let's say that since of course the weights that I use come from pre-trained network that of course used some data some datasets just I mean the most of the time it's ImageNet, by the way.
 Or something like that - those big famous datasets that are used for every training of every big model out there.
 But, however, it's not something that I never really needed to download.
 The data itself, I mean.

-Gunel: [00:10:57] Okay, but so when you used it, did you ever had problems with these existing datasets?
+Interviewer1: [00:10:57] Okay, but so when you used it, did you ever had problems with these existing datasets?

 Interviewee: [00:11:06] I ain't never really..
 I never really used it, that's the point.

-Gunel: [00:11:10] Okay, I see, I see.
+Interviewer1: [00:11:10] Okay, I see, I see.

 Interviewer 2: [00:11:12] But what about the data you collected for the fine-tuning.
 So you collected it manually as we understood?